CloudAnalyticOrg/CloudAnalytic/README.md

 1. **Analyzing User Behavior**:
    Access the CloudAnalytic dashboard to view pseudo users, track their page visits, and see whether they completed any conversion actions like purchases.

+## Premium Support

+We offer **Premium Support** for $30/month, which includes:

+- **Installation Support**: Help with setting up CloudAnalytic on your Windows or Linux server/VPS.
+- **Direct Issue Support**: Priority assistance for any issues that arise with the application.
+- **Feature Requests**: Request new features or enhancements, and we’ll work with you to implement them.

+If you're interested in premium support, feel free to reach out to us at [info@viov.nl].

 ## Contributing